In March of 2011 I went on a search for rescue organizations to add another basset to my home.

 then worked with Jan on finding a basset that would fit our home in that we have a big family and

-I opened the e-mail and our hearts just melted.
+opened the e-mail and our hearts just melted.
 We just had to be Gus's forever home.
-Sharon Moore,
+Sharon Moore, Gus's

-Gus's foster family was the greatest sending pictures and updates on him until arrangements were made to
+foster family was the greatest sending pictures and updates on him until arrangements were made to pick

-pick him up.
-We brought Gus home and he has settled right in, you would never know we had gotten him
+him up.
+We brought Gus home and he has settled right in, you would never know we had gotten him just a

 I would suggest to anyone who is looking for a pet to try a rescue.
 Thank You GABR for allowing us to be